Homas/ioc2rpz.gui/README.md

 - [ ] Major bugs
     - [ ] After creating an user no message and page is not reloading
     - [ ] Push some real TSIG keys
     - [ ] Config import.
-Pub_IP & local management IP & Email.
-Server is not saved for RPZs
+Pub_IP & local management IP & Email & Management.
+Server is not saved for RPZs on laptop.
+    - [ ] Constraints enforsments on SQLite

 ----- cut. an article to be an published -----
 - [ ] Servers table.
 Server online status.